gruntwork-io/cloud-nuke/README.md

 # cloud-nuke

-This repo contains a CLI tool to delete all resources in an AWS account. cloud-nuke was created for situations when you might have an account you use for testing and need to clean up leftover resources so you're not charged for them.
+This repo contains a CLI tool to delete all resources . cloud-nuke was created for situations when you might have an account you use for testing and need to clean up leftover resources so you're not charged for them.
 Also great for cleaning out accounts with redundant resources.
 Also great for removing unnecessary defaults like default VPCs and permissive ingress/egress rules in default security groups.

 In addition, cloud-nuke offers non-destructive inspecting functionality that can either be called via the command-line interface, or consumed as library methods, for scripting purposes.